We may receive compensation when you click on links to products from our partners.

 If you don’t get the job, the most important thing is to use it as a learning experience for your next interview.

 Also, review your resume before going into an interview.
-Keep the information from
+Keep the information from your resume in mind to help you answer the

 The key to job success starts with a great resume.
 If an interview goes poorly, a well-written resume can keep you in the running for the job.